Schools detection module algorithms

 Mean of range or depth of all good data points in region.
 See Range_mean and Depth_mean.

-See also About Transducer Geometry and About Depth and Range Mode.
+See also About Transducer Geometry and About depth, range and altitude.

 Mean distance from Bottom